Avdhesh-Varshney/AI-Code/Pre-Processing/Algorithms/Min_Max_Scaler/README.md

 ## Testing

-1. Load all the required libraries and Custom StandardScaling class
+1. Load all the required libraries and Custom MinMaxScaling class

 ![Load required libraries and StandardScaling Class](images/testing_1.png)